3. Fetching with useEffect

 {% endhint %}

-We've already learned about one hook, `useState`.
-Time for another one!
-In this lesson, we'll learn how to use the `useEffect` hook to send API fetch requests.
+We've already learned about `useState`.
+Time for another hook!
+In this lesson, we'll learn how to use the `useEffect` hook to connect our React frontend to a real backend API.

 **Table of Contents**